 The steam turbine, generator, turbo-set control system, regeneration system and heaters were supplied and installed by Doosan Škoda Power, who is also responsible for the commissioning.
 It further subcontracted ORAB Construction to assemble the turbine’s pipe components.

 The main construction contractor for the project was JM Construction.
 The measurement services for the complex were performed by Geoteam under a subcontract from JM Construction.

-The architect for the project was the joint venture of Urban Design, and Gottlieb Paludan Architects.
+The architect for the project was a joint venture of Urban Design and Gottlieb Paludan Architects.
 The 3D building information model was created by Stig Bengtsson Architect.

 Cargotec supplied an electrically-powered, gantry-based, ATEX-classified Siwertell 15 000 S unit ship unloader, which has a rated capacity of 300t an hour.
 The anchor bolts, hidden corbels, fastening plates and rebar couplers were supplied by Peikko Group.

-The overall investment in the project is estimated to reach SEK 4.4bn ($517m approximately).
-The European Investment Bank (EIB) is providing a €260m (4287m approximately) loan, whereas the Nordic Investment Bank (NIB) is providing a €155m ($177m approximately) loan.
+The overall investment in the project is estimated to reach Skr4.4bn ($517m approximately).
+The European Investment Bank (EIB) is providing a €260m ($287m approximately) loan, whereas the Nordic Investment Bank (NIB) is providing a €155m ($177m approximately) loan.

 The Muara Karang expansion project involved the addition of a new 500MW gas-turbine combine-cycle (GTCC) system to the existing Muara…